1800 861 272

 Before you engage a provider’s services, be sure to check their terms and conditions, especially for information about how they handle cancellations.

-But – and it’s a big but – they can only apply a cancellation fee if they can’t fill your appointment with another client or divert their staff member (like a support worker) to another job.
+But – and it’s a big but – providers can only apply a cancellation fee if they can’t fill your appointment with another client or divert their staff member (like a support worker) to another job.

 It may sound simple, but an easy way to avoid paying cancellation fees, is to show up to appointments at the scheduled time, and at the agreed meeting place.
 Of course, that’s easier said than done when unexpected events occur – like illness – or when your support worker cancels their shift and there's no one available to take you to your appointment.